leonardondev/leonardondev/README.md

 </a>

 - I'm 30 years old.
-- Student of Biomedical Informatics.
+- Graduated in Biomedical Informatics.
 - Enthusiast of the best web & mobile development technologies.